22 March, 2011

 "Nooo, we haven't."
 Flashes of lightning in her eyes at that answer.
 Then she looked ill, "Oh, by the saints, I forgot to cancel the flowers!"

 And back she went, calling the florist.
-It was a tense few moments, but they, too, would hold her deposit, and do the bouquets and such at a later date, but there was something about special ordered Irish roses and shamrocks she would end up paying for anyway.
+It was a tense few moments, but they, too, would hold her deposit, and do the bouquets and such at a later date, but there was something about specially ordered Irish roses and shamrocks she would end up paying for anyway.
 She came back and stood in me doorway.

-"Ye know I almost was goin' ta go true wid it, in da hopes I'd make a beautiful bride and the faeries would coom since dey be attracted ta beautiful tings, and spirit me away to an Irish faery prince.
+"Ye know I almost was goin' ta go true wid it, in da hopes I'd make a beautiful bride and the faeries would coom since dey be attracted ta beautiful tings, an' spirit me away to an Irish faery prince.
 And it would have happened because I saw me man was going ta wear green socks!
 Green!"
 She sighed, thinking.

-I lost track of some of the wistful conversation as I thought joyously to meself, that it meant I had me Friday free.
+I lost track of some of the wistful conversation as I thought joyously to meself; that it meant I had me Friday free.
 I, too, got married on a Friday, not because it is considered unlucky by many Irish to marry on a Saturday (which it be), but me honeymoon travel couldn't be done for the price we wanted had we started off on a Sunday.

 "Hum, I was tinkin October be a pretty month, but Rosie said dose dat marry during harvest will spend dere lives gatherin'."